zapier/zapier-platform-cli/README-source.md

 Zapier introspects that definition to find out what your app is capable of and what options to present end users in the Zap Editor.

+For those not familiar with Zapier terminology, here is how concepts in the CLI map to the end user experience:

+ * [Authentication](#authentication), (usually) which lets us know what credentials to ask users for.
+This is used during the "Connect Accounts" section of the Zap Editor.
+ * [Triggers](#triggerssearchescreates), which read data *from* your API.
+These have theior own section in the Zap Editor.
+ * [Creates](#triggerssearchescreates), which send data *to* your API to create new records.
+These are listed under "Actions" in the Zap Editor.
+ * [Searches](#triggerssearchescreates), which find specific records *in* your system.
+These are also listed under "Actions" in the Zap Editor.
+ * [Resources](#resources), which define an object type in your API (say a contact) and the operations available to perform on it.
+Tehse are automatically extracted into Triggers, Searches, and Creates.

 ### How does the CLI Platform Work

 Zapier takes the App you upload and sends it over to Amazon Web Service's Lambda.